 Life extensionism is a global movement with long-term traditions.
-The idea, that aging is similar to a disease and should be treated as such, was first suggested in early 1900s by Elie Metchnikoff, the Nobel Laureate in Physiology/Medicine of 1908 for the discovery of phagocytosis, a vice director of the Pasteur Institute (Paris).
+The idea that aging is similar to a disease, and should be treated as such, was first suggested in the early 1900s by Elie Metchnikoff, the Nobel Laureate in Physiology/Medicine of 1908, for the discovery of phagocytosis, a vice director of the Pasteur Institute (Paris).

-Since then, the study of aging biology has revealed the underlying processes of aging, such as DNA damage, toxic proteins aggregation and cross-links, cellular senescence, nutrient sensing deregulation and others, and proven the plausibility to address these processes to modify the dynamics of aging.
+Since then, studies of the biology of aging have revealed the underlying processes of aging, such as DNA damage, toxic protein aggregation and cross-links, cellular senescence, nutrient sensing deregulation, and other processes.
+It has proven the plausibility of addressing these processes to modify the dynamics of aging.

 Aging is the root cause of age-related diseases

-Even though aging itself is not described as a disease in the International Classification of Diseases (ICD), there is no doubt that aging is the major cause of many severe diseases, and the global population could benefit from bringing aging under medical control.
-Many existing drugs have been found to be geroprotective (protecting the body against the the aging process).
+Even though aging itself is not described as a disease in the International Classification of Diseases (ICD), there is no doubt that aging is the major cause of many severe diseases and that the global population could benefit from bringing aging under medical control.
+Many existing drugs have been found to be geroprotective (protecting the body against the aging processes).

-However, what would happen if scientists applied geroprotective technologies to humans, remains a subject of numerous misconceptions.
+However, the effects of geroprotective technologies on humans remain a subject of numerous misconceptions.

-Please take a look at this picture by the Buck Institute for Research on Aging – one of the biggest aging research centers located in the USA.
+Please take a look at this picture by the Buck Institute for Research on Aging – one of the biggest aging research centers located in the United States.

-The upper line represents the human life course as it was before the development of modern medicine.
-Somewhere around their 50s people started to develop different age-related diseases, then died from them some 15-20 years later.
+The upper line represents human lives as they were before the development of modern medicine.
+In their 50s, people started to develop different age-related diseases, then they died from them some 15-20 years later.

 The second line (red one) is how things are now.
-People reach their 50s, age-related diseases start to manifest, but modern medicine allows us to slow down their progression, so people live longer – but this is the period of illness that is extended.
+People reach their 50s and age-related diseases start to manifest, but modern medicine allows us to slow down their progression so that people live longer – but this is the period of illness that is extended.